On Calculating the Chromatic Symmetric Function: Introduction

-Several results connected to the Tree Isomorphism Conjecture have been derived by relating $ X_G $ to other polynomials, such as the \emph{subtree polynomial} of Chaudhary and Gordon~\cite{martin2008distinguishing}, the $ W $-polynomial of Noble and Welsh~\cite{loebl2019isomorphism}, the \emph{Tutte polynomial}, and others.
-For example, Martin, Morin, and Wagner~\cite{martin2008distinguishing} proved several results related to $ X_T $ for a tree $ T $ using the subtree polynomial, particularly showing that the girth of a graph can be recovered from $ X_G $.
-In another example, Loebl and Sereni~\cite{loebl2019isomorphism} showed that caterpillars are distinguished by the CSF using the $ W $-polynomial.
+A useful strategy in studying the CSF has been comparing it to other graph polynomials, such as the \emph{subtree polynomial} of Chaudhary and Gordon~\cite{martin2008distinguishing}, the $W$-polynomial of Noble and Welsh~\cite{noble1999weighted}, and the \emph{Tutte polynomial}.
+For instance, Loebl and Sereni \cite{loebl2019isomorphism} established that caterpillar trees are uniquely determined by the CSF via their $W$-polynomial.
+This connection is particularly noteworthy since the CSF and the $W$-polynomial coincide for trees~\cite{noble1999weighted}, suggesting an alternative approach to the Tree Isomorphism Conjecture via the $W$-polynomial.

+Beyond these applications, the CSF has been studied in contexts such as Schur positivity, which ties it to the representation theory of symmetric and general linear groups.
+Extensions of the CSF have also been explored, including the $q$-quasisymmetric function of Shareshian and Wachs~\cite{shareshian2016chromatic}, non-commutative analogues~\cite{gebhard2001chromatic}, and variations that incorporate root structures~\cite{loehr2024rooted} or weighted edges~\cite{crew2020deletion}.

+Our work, along with recent developments, makes use of linear combination relations.
+In Section \ref{section:main-1}, we employ a relation introduced by Orellana and Scott~\cite{orellana2014graphs}.
+Another notable relation is the \emph{Deletion-Near-Contraction} (DNC) relation, recently proposed by Aliste-Prieto, De-Mier, Orellana, and Zamora~\cite{aliste2023marked}, and also utilized in \cite{orellana2014graphs}.

-Cho and van Willigenburg~\cite{cho2015chromatic} defined multiplicative bases of symmetric functions from any sequence of connected graphs $ \left\{G_n\right\}_{n \geq 1} $ such that for each $ n $, the graph $ G_n $ has $ n $ vertices.
-This type of basis is called \emph{chromatic-basis} and is interesting because it gives us a wide range of bases.
-Gonzalez, Orellana, and Tomba have shown many results on a chromatic-basis called the \emph{star-basis}.
-In Section \ref{section:main-1}, we prove some results on calculating the CSF in a given chromatic-basis and its consequences.
+Another key direction in CSF research was initiated by Cho and van Willigenburg~\cite{cho2015chromatic}, who introduced graph-based bases for symmetric functions, referred to as \emph{chromatic bases}.
+These bases are constructed from sequences of connected graphs $\{G_n\}_{n \geq 1}$ where each $G_n$ has exactly $n$ vertices.
+The appeal of chromatic bases stems from their direct relation to graph structures, which enhances our understanding of the CSF's behavior.
+Among these, the \emph{star-basis}, introduced by Gonzalez, Orellana, and Tomba, has been of particular interest.
+In Section \ref{section:main-1}, we investigate computational methods for expressing the CSF in a chromatic-basis and discuss its implications.